Conditions Biotinidase Deficiency

 When we eat food, enzymes help break it down.
 One of these enzymes, biotinidase, helps us reuse and recycle the vitamin biotin.
 Our bodies need biotin to help break down fats, proteins and carbohydrates.

-If your baby has biotinidase deficiency (BIOT), then his or her body either does not make enough or makes non-working biotinidase enzyme.
+If your baby has biotinidase deficiency (BIOT), then their body either does not make enough or makes non-working biotinidase enzyme.
 When biotinidase is not working correctly, biotin cannot be recycled and reused.
 If biotin cannot be recycled, then there will not be enough biotin to break down carbohydrates, fats, and proteins.
 Carbohydrates, fats, and proteins then build-up in the blood, which can be harmful.

 BIOT is an autosomal recessive genetic condition.
 This means that a child must inherit two copies of the non-working gene for BIOT, one from each parent, in order to have the condition.
 The parents of a child with an autosomal recessive condition each carry one copy of the non-working gene, but they typically do not show signs and symptoms of the condition.
 While having a child with BIOT is rare, when both parents are carriers, they can have more than one child with the condition.
 Learn more about autosomal recessive inheritance.